(A) Policy statement and purpose

 To the extent consistent with the law enforcement request, the investigator will communicate with the parties about resources and support, procedural options and anticipated timing, and any interim measures deemed necessary for the safety and well-being of the affected individuals.

 Because the standards for a criminal proceeding differ from the standards for a violation of this policy, BGSU will not base its decisions solely on law enforcement reports or actions.
 BGSU will take immediate and appropriate action in response to a report of prohibited conduct, even if a law enforcement action is pending.
-If BGSU finds that prohibited conduct has occurred, it will take appropriate action, even if a law enforcement action is pending.
+If BGSU finds that prohibited conduct has occurred, it will take appropriate action, even if a law enforcement action is pending or dismissed.

-(xiii) Time for completion of investigation
+(m) Time for completion of investigation

-The period from the start of an investigation, which begins with the investigators notice to the respondent, to a final investigation report (as described in this policy) typically should not exceed sixty to ninety calendar days.
+The period from the start of an investigation, which begins with the investigators notice to the respondent, to a final investigation report (as described in this policy) typically should not exceed sixty to ninety business days.

 In some situations, however, this target may not be achievable.
 For example, additional time may be needed to ensure the integrity and completeness of the investigation (particularly in complex cases involving multiple witnesses or large volumes of information); the absence of a party or a witness; concurrent law enforcement activity; the need for language assistance or accommodation of disabilities; or for other well-supported reasons.